-The Master Programme in Global Environmental History begins with an interdisciplinary introductory term.
-The multi-disciplinary range of courses will give you as a student a good opportunity to tailor the educational programme without losing the broadness required by Environmental History.
+The Master Programme in Global Environmental History begins with an introductory multi-disciplinary semester where you will study a range of courses, giving you a good opportunity to tailor the educational programme without losing the broadness required by environmental history.
 The programme provides a good basis for further research studies, and will enable you to compete on a labour market that increasingly demands broad, interdisciplinary skills of social analysis in the environmental field.

 You will attain a Master Degree in Global Environmental History and develop a strong foundation in the chosen disciplines of the collaborating institutions.
 Within the programme, you are given the opportunity to participate in international student exchange programmes and research networks established by the collaborating departments, and will also be able to undertake fieldwork abroad.

 The programme leads to a Master of Arts (120 credits) with Global Environmental History as the main field of study.

-The students who are admitted to this Master’s programme have diverse backgrounds and experiences; therefore, the first term focuses on an introduction to Global Environmental History through four compulsory courses, 7.5 credits each:
+The students who are admitted to this Master's programme have diverse backgrounds and experiences; therefore, the first semester focuses on an introduction to global environmental history through four compulsory courses, 7.5 credits each:

-During terms 2 and 3, students take the compulsory course Current Themes and Debates in Global Environmental History, 7.5 credits, where lectures are combined with seminars, essay writing and student presentations.
+During the second and third semesters, you will take one compulsory course, Current Themes and Debates in Global Environmental History, 7.5 credits, where lectures are combined with seminars, essay writing and student presentations.

-During this time students can also choose from a wide number of elective courses (7.5 credits each) and are given the opportunity to participate in fieldwork, take courses at foreign universities, or do an internship outside academia.
-Students commence working on their thesis no later than during the third term.
+During this time you can also choose from a wide number of elective courses (7.5 credits each) and are given the opportunity to participate in fieldwork, take courses at foreign universities, or do an internship outside academia.
+You will commence working on their thesis no later than during the third semester.

 The Master Programme in Global Environmental History is interdisciplinary and the classroom is made up of students with different experiences and backgrounds.
 The diversity of the student body is beneficial in seminars and discussion groups in which all students are expected to take an active part.